 The number of stages for any game is at most eight.
 The number eight is of no particular interest, but reflects the fact that the complexity of the equilibrium is limited.
 The proposition's statement is generic because the argument assumes no indifference at all $t \in g$.
 The proof uses an algorithm (see Appendix B) that computes the stages and the corresponding strategies.
-In a similar manner to the way the equilibrium was computed in the example of Section 2, the algorithm finds the equilibrium strategies without the need to apply backward induction at every decision node; it computes continuation values only after each critical point.
+The algorithm finds the equilibrium strategies without the need to apply backward induction at every decision node; it computes continuation values only after each critical point.